SM 18x275 [2xM5] / N42 - magnetic roller

 Advantages and disadvantages of neodymium magnets NdFeB.

-Apart from immense power, neodymium magnets have the following advantages:
+In addition to immense power, neodymium magnets have the following advantages:

-- They do not lose power over time.
-After 10 years, their strength decreases by only ~1% (theoretically),
+- They do not lose power over time - after approximately 10 years, their strength decreases by only ~1% (theoretically),

-- They are exceptionally resistant to demagnetization caused by an external magnetic field,
+- They protect against demagnetization caused by external magnetic field very well,

-- By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,
+- In other words, thanks to the shiny nickel, gold, or silver finish, the element gains an aesthetic appearance,

-- They have exceptionally high magnetic induction on the surface of the magnet,
+- They exhibit extremely high magnetic induction on the surface of the magnet,

 Disadvantages of neodymium magnets:

 - They are fragile when subjected to a strong impact.
 If the magnets are exposed to impacts, we recommend using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,
+The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

 - Magnets exposed to a humid environment can corrode.
-Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,
+Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-Handle Neodymium Magnets Carefully
+Notes with Neodymium Magnets

 Neodymium magnets produce strong magnetic fields that can interfere with the operation of a heart pacemaker.
 Even if the magnetic field does not affect the device, it can damage its components or deactivate the entire device.